Parents urge Moniteau School District to reconsider scrapping academic decathlon

 “These kids have an army of people behind them,” Barbra Karner said.
 “So many of us would help if there was a solution that we could come to.”

-Michael Panza, Moniteau School District board president has judged the program competitions for the last 22 years.
-He said the schedule for 2025-2026 school year, which has been in conversation since May, is finalized, and so is the decision about decathlon.
+Michael Panza, Moniteau board president, has judged the program competitions for the last 22 years.
+He said the schedule for 2025-26 school year, which has been in conversation since May, is finalized, and so is the decision regarding decathlon.

-Lance Fox, high school principal, responded to concerns raised by parents at the meeting, and said that there are many different moving parts and factors related to personnel and scheduling which contributed to the difficult decision of not offering decathlon as a class this coming year.
+Lance Fox, high school principal, responded to concerns raised by parents at the meeting, and said there are many moving parts and factors related to personnel and scheduling that contributed to the difficult decision of not offering decathlon as a class.

 “It wasn’t done lightly and it wasn’t done because we don’t want the program to exist,” Fox said.
 “That’s not the intent at all.
 I value this program.”

-Fox said the move was important to ensure general operations keep moving smoothly and the school can still hold on to other important parts of the master schedule, which encompasses nine periods for more than 40 teachers teaching a variety of classes and different issues that come with that.
+Fox said the move was important to ensure general operations keep moving smoothly and the school still can hold on to other important parts of the master schedule, which encompasses nine periods for more than 40 teachers teaching a variety of classes and the issues that come along with that.

 “What I can say is not going to help,” Fox said.
 “Right this moment, there’s nothing that can be done by the community.”

-Fox said how February goes depends on what plays out with budgeting and on related decisions that are made into building the master schedule.
+Fox said how February goes depends on what plays out with budgeting and related decisions when building the master schedule.

 “It’s not an easy fix and it’s not an easy answer.
 I’ll tell you that I’ll be open and transparent as much as I can to get to that process,” Fox said.

-Among the financial hits that affected the district’s budget, Panza said, is the more than 55 students who went to cyber charter schools cost the district over $1 million, taking a chunk out of the about $25 million budget.
+Among the financial hits that affected the district’s budget, Panza said, is the more than 55 students who went to cyber charter schools at a cost of more than $1 million to the district, taking a chunk out of the $25 million budget.

 “We’re looking forward to whenever that comes out,” Blauser said.